 Health Benefits of Cumin Essential Oil

-Bactericidal: It is a good bactericide.
-It can be used in treatment of diarrhea and cholera which are caused by bacteria.
-Further, it can cure internal bacterial infections like in colon, stomach, intestines and urinary tract as well as external infections on skin, ears, eyes and in wounds.
+As a bactericide, it can be used in the treatment of diarrhea and cholera, which are caused by bacteria.
+Furthermore, it can treat internal bacterial infections like those in the colon, stomach, intestines and urinary tract, as well as external infections on the skin, ears, eyes, and for wounds.

-Digestive: Cumin Oil aids digestion (but should be taken in low doses, high doses can do just the reverse and can also make you vomit), promotes discharge of bile and gastric juices and also stimulates peristaltic motion of the intestines.
-Its smell acts as an appetizer.
+Cumin oil aids in digestion, but should be taken in low doses.
+High doses can do the exact reverse and can also make you vomit.
+The oil also promotes the discharge of bile and gastric juices and stimulates peristaltic motion of the intestines.
+Its smell acts as an appetizer to stimulate your appetite.

-Diuretic: Cumin Oil increases urination, both in frequency and in quantity.
-This may sound not that important but it can be very beneficial for health.
-With urine, fats are lost from the body to the extent of 4% of the volume of urine.
-So, it is obvious, the more you urinate, the more you lose fat.
-Then, urination promotes digestion and also does not let gas form.
-It removes excess water from the body and reduces swelling etc. Its biggest contribution is that it removes toxins from the body.
+Cumin Oil increases urination, both in frequency and in quantity.
+This may sound not that important, but it can be very beneficial for health.
+Along with urine, fats are lost from the body, up to 4% of the volume of urine.
+Therefore, it is obvious that the more you urinate, the more fat you lose.
+Urination also promotes digestion and keeps gas from forming.
+It removes excess water from the body and reduces swelling.
+Its biggest contribution is that it helps to remove toxins from the body.
 What’s more, it also reduces blood pressure.
-That is the reason most of the drugs for lowering blood pressure induce frequent urination.
-Urination also helps clean kidneys.
+That is the reason that most drugs for lowering blood pressure induce frequent urination.
+Urination also helps to clean out the kidneys.

-Antiseptic: The anti septic properties of Cumin Oil do not let the external and internal cuts and wounds go septic.
+The antiseptic properties of Cumin oil do not let the external and internal cuts and wounds become septic.

-Antispasmodic: This oil has very effective anti spasmodic properties.
-It can be used in treatment for nearly all sorts of spasms and associated troubles such as cramps, convulsions, non-stop coughs, pains and cramps.
+This oil has very effective anti-spasmodic properties.
+It can be used in treatment for nearly all sorts of spasms and associated troubles such as cramps, convulsions, non-stop coughs, pains, and cramps.

-Detoxifier: Cumin Oil is an efficient detoxifier.
-It removes toxins, including those which are produced by the body such as some excess hormones and metabolic by products as well as those which get into the blood stream through food, such as uric acid, insecticides, synthetic colors and fertilizers etc. It promotes sweating and urination, thereby removing the toxins through them.
+Cumin oil is an efficient detoxifier.
+It removes toxins, including those which are produced by the body, such as some excess hormones and metabolic byproducts, as well as those which get into the blood stream through food, such as uric acid, insecticides, synthetic colors, and fertilizers.
+It promotes sweating and urination, thereby removing the toxins with them.

-Emenagogue: Cumin Oil can help maintain a regular menstruation cycle and can open obstructed menses.
-It also helps in recovery from Post Menopause Syndromes.
+Cumin oil can help maintain a regular menstruation cycle and can open obstructed menses.
+It also helps in recovering from Post Menopause Syndromes.

-Stimulant: It particularly stimulates the digestive and the excretory system and keeps them in order.
+It particularly stimulates the digestive and excretory system and keeps them in order.
 An animal study published in IOSR Journal of pharmacy, use of cumin was found to normalize the uric acid and creatinine levels.

-Nervine: Cumin Oil is good on nerves and helps cure nervous disorders such as convulsions, anxiety, stress etc.
+Cumin oil is good for the nerves and helps to treat nervous disorders such as convulsions, anxiety, and stress.

-Tonic: Tones up muscles, tissues and skin as well as the various systems functioning inside the body, such as respiratory system, circulatory system, nervous system, digestive system and the excretory system.
-This tonic effect helps retain youth for a long.
+Cumin oil tones up muscles, tissues, and skin, as well as the various systems functioning inside the body, such as the respiratory, circulatory, nervous, digestive, and excretory systems.
+This tonic effect helps to retain your youth for a long.

-Few Words of Caution: Cumin Oil shows photo toxicity when exposed to sunlight and hence should not be exposed to sunlight after external application.
-It should be used in low or mild doses because the very strong smell can cause headache and nausea.
-Pregnant ladies should avoid using this oil.
+A Few Words of Caution: Cumin oil shows phototoxicity when exposed to sunlight and should therefore not be exposed to sunlight after external application.
+It should be used in low or mild doses because the very strong smell can cause headaches and nausea.
+Pregnant women should avoid using this oil as well.

-Blending: Cumin oil blends well with essential oils of Angelica, Caraway, Camomile and Coriander.
+Blending: Cumin oil blends well with the essential oils of Angelica, Caraway, Camomile, and Coriander.